Psi Chi: The International Honor Society in Psychology

 Campus Director, Irvine Graduate Campus

-Cybil is in her final year of the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy program at the Pepperdine Irvine Campus.
+Cybil is in her final year of the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy program at the Pepperdine Irvine Graduate Campus.
 Cybil is doing her clinical training at Mission Hospital's South Orange County Family Resource Center.
-A former swimmer for the University of Texas, Cybil currently coaches the Senior team at San Clemente Aquatics - a USA Swimming club team.
+A former swimmer for the University of Texas, Cybil currently coaches the senior team at San Clemente Aquatics (a USA swimming club team).
 She is an avid surfer and has interests in sports therapy and evolutionary psychology.
-Cybil is excited about representing Psi Chi as the Pepperdine Irvine Campus Director.
+Cybil is excited about representing Psi Chi as the Pepperdine Irvine Graduate Campus Director.

 Campus Director, West Los Angeles Graduate Campus

-Danielle is a student in the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy program at the West Los Angeles campus.
-She is a Graduate Assistant for Rebecca Reed, the Clinical Training Coordinator at the West Los Angeles campus and is the current President of the student group ASPEA (Africana Students of Psychology and Education Association).
+Danielle is a student in the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy program at the West Los Angeles Graduate Campus.
+She is a GA for Rebecca Reed, the Clinical Training Coordinator at the West Los Angeles Graduate Campus and is the current president of the student group ASPEA (Africana Students of Psychology and Education Association).
 Native to Southern California, she enjoys travel, photography, relaxing at the beach and spending time with family.
 She is also looking forward to a great year with Psi Chi.